 • Participate in and reflect on professional practice training through internships and incubators

 The Entrepreneurship minor is open to all majors who entered Otis in 2017-18 and after.

 * These courses have no pre-requisites and are open to all students, whether or not they are enrolled in the minor.

-Course Descriptions are listed in the Interdisciplinary Studies section of the 2017-18 Course Catalog Adendum #3.
+Course Descriptions are listed in the Interdisciplinary Studies and Liberal Arts and Sciences sections of the Course Catalog.

 Download one of the following PDFs to see how the Creative Writing minor fits into your chosen major: